As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Skyrim mods to have and to hold

-The aim of the To Have and To Hold Marriage mod is supposed to strengthen the bond between you and your husband/wife in Skyrim, but, quite honestly, it sounds more like a homewrecker’s paradise.
-You can now divorce your partner should you become bored of them.
-Should polygamy be more your style, the mod will allow you to take on up to 11 spouses, which is sure to impress your original spouse.
-You can ask your partner to play ‘Dress Up’ with a variety of new outfits as well as take part in three small quests to bring you closer together.
+The aim of the To Have and To Hold mod is supposed to strengthen the bond between you and your husband or wife in Skyrim, but, quite honestly, it sounds more like a homewrecker's paradise.
+You can now divorce your partner should you become bored with them.
+Should polygamy be more your style, the mod allows you to take on up to 11 spouses, which is sure to impress your original spouse.
+You can ask your partner to play 'Dress Up' with a variety of new outfits as well as take part in three small quests to bring you closer together.

 Monster Mounts